-- The percentage limits and the special procedure do not apply to foreign nationals married to a Peruvian national or having Peruvian ascendants, descendants or siblings, among others. - The law also contemplates other exceptions, such as Spanish nationals, foreigners having the immigrant status, foreigners who have obtained residency under the Mercosur and Peru-Argentina conventions, and Andean Community of Nations (CAN) citizens.
+- The percentage limits and the special procedure do not apply to foreign nationals married to a Peruvian national or having Peruvian ascendants, descendants or siblings, among others. - The law considers other exceptional situations such as Spanish citizens, foreign immigrants, individuals who have applied for citizenship under Mercosur agreements, as well as citizens from member countries of the Andean Community (CAN).